mozilla-l10n/documentation/src/misc/creating_new_repository.md

 ## Add a CODEOWNERS file

 It’s possible to add a *CODEOWNERS* file to automatically ping the owner of the project in case of pull requests.
-File should be placed in the root of the repository, it’s called `CODEOWNERS` and uses the following format:
+File can be placed in the root of the repository or specific subfolders ([see GitHub documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners)), it’s called `CODEOWNERS` and uses the following format:

 ```
 path/to/files/to/monitor @nickname_of_owner